 Q4.
 My child is unsure of which combination would benefit her in the future.
-Should he/she go to a JC/poly?
+Should he/she go to a JC/polytechnic?
 What should she do?

 We strongly encourage parents to discuss with your child/ward on his/her interests, learning styles and explore possible tertiary options.
-Your child/ward may see their Form Teachers or our Senior Education and Career Guidance counsellor, Ms Jerlyn Poh, whom he/she can make an appointment with to explore his/her possible options.
+Your child/ward may see their Form Teachers or MOE Education and Career Guidance counsellor whom he/she can make an appointment with to explore his/her possible options.
+To make appointment, please visit https://go.gov.sg.nbssecgc